yusd24/yusd24.github.io/_pages/seminars.md

 ##### **Aim and Scope**:

-This seminar aims to train participants fundamentals in algebraic geometry to prepare for future research.
+<font size="3">This seminar aims to train participants fundamentals in
+algebraic geometry to prepare for future research.
-We plan to cover basic tools and rudiments in algebraic geometry by working through standard textbooks, at times bringing in outside material in the forms of more advanced textbook material.
+We plan to cover basic tools and rudiments in algebraic geometry by working through standard textbooks, at times bringing in outside material in the forms of more advanced textbook material. </font>

 We shall begin with the following topics.